electrickery/pxdisk_mega/README.md

  	Nnnnnnnnn.eee    - create or OVERWRITE a new empty image file nnnnnnnn.eee R                - temp reset Arduino

-The goal is to change the images assigned to the simulated disk drives D: to G:.
+The goal of the M-command is to change the images assigned to the simulated disk drives D: to G:.
 This could be made persistent via the Arduino EEPROM or a special file on the disk.

+The N-command creates a new empty image file.
+It currently happily overwrite an existing image.
+To be fixed later.

 Another plan was to respect the Read-Only attribute for the image files, emulating the floppy write protect, but this attribute is not supported in the SDLib library.